MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 There are multiple ways to become involved in the lab group.
 Below is an overview of the goals for each type of experience and position within the group, as well as a brief description of the position itself.

 * At the completion of an **undergraduate research** position (UROP or REU), a student will have gained knowledge in an area of research as well as insights into how the lab and group operate.
-These positions start with basic skills and then grow; and undergraduate researchers who work with us throughout much of their time at the university end up operating more like MS students and can contribute to or lead research studies.
+These positions start with basic skills and then grow, and undergraduate researchers who work with us throughout much of their time at the university end up operating more like MS students and can contribute to or lead research studies.
 * A **MS** in geoscience indicates that a student has the skills and capacity to bring a complex scientific project to completion.
   * A MS program is typically 2 years.
   * You will receive guidance from your advisor and/or other research group members.